 - how to connect with other young carers including via the Young Carer's Facebook page

 - the Who Cares?
 App developed by young carers for young carers.
-The app helps young people recognise themselves as careers and invites them to share their stories
+The app helps young people recognise themselves as carers and invites them to share their stories

 Support for professionals and parents

-Information for professionals includes links to research and workshops such as an online course on Identifying and supporting young carers.
+Information is also available for professionals including links to research and workshops such as an online course on identifying and supporting young carers.
 To find out more click here